Exit problems for general draw-down times of spectrally negative L\'evy processes: Introduction

 \section{Introduction}

 As part of fluctuation theory, exit problems for spectrally negative L\'evy processes and the associated reflected processes have been studied extensively over the past ten years.
-Typically, such problems concern the joint distributions of the process when it first leaves a fixed finite or semi-finite interval, or when its draw-down (from the running maximum) or its draw-up (from the running minimum) first exceeds a fixed level.
-These results are often expressed in terms of scale functions.
-We refer to \cite{Kyprianou2014:book:levy} and references therein for a collection of such results; also see \cite{Pistorius2004:passagetime:reflect}, \cite{Avram2004:levyexit:annals}, \cite{Zhou08} and \cite{LLZ15} for research on the draw-down times and the draw-up times for spectrally negative L\'evy processes reflected from the respective running maximum and running minimum processes.
-We refer to \cite{Zhang14} for recent work on draw-down (up) times of regular diffusions.
+Such problems often concern the joint distributions of the process when it first leaves either a finite or a semi-finite interval, or when its draw-down (from the running maximum) or its draw-up (from the running minimum) first exceeds a fixed level.
+These results are often expressed in terms of the scale functions.
+We refer to \cite{Kyprianou2014:book:levy} and references therein for a collection of such results; also see \cite{Pistorius2004:passagetime:reflect}, \cite{Avram2004:levyexit:annals}, \cite{Zhou08} and \cite{LLZ15} for research on the draw-down times and the draw-up times for spectrally negative L\'evy processes reflected at the running maximum and the running minimum processes, respectively.
+We refer to \cite{Zhang14} for recent work on draw-down(up) times of regular diffusions.

-Exit problems involving more general first passage times have been considered earlier for time homogeneous diffusions.
-In \cite{Leh77} an exit problem with exit level depending on the running maximum process of the diffusion was studied and a joint Laplace transform was found for such a general draw-down time.
-The general draw-down times find interesting applications in \cite{AY79} of defining Az\'ema-Yor martingales to solve the Skorokhod embedding problem.
-More recent work on applications of draw-down times can be found in \cite{CKO12} and references therein.
+Exit problems involving more general first passage times had been considered earlier for time homogeneous diffusions.
+In \cite{Leh77} an exit problem with exit level depending on the running maximum of the diffusion was studied and a joint Laplace transform was found for such a general draw-down time.
+The general draw-down times find interesting applications in \cite{AY79} of defining the Az\'ema-Yor martingales to solve the Skorokhod embedding problem.
+The draw-down problem for renewal processes was studied in \cite{Bin2017}.
+More recent work on applications of draw-down times can be found in \cite{CKO12,Bin2017} and references therein.

-The general draw-down times for spectrally negative L\'evy processes had been studied in \cite{Pis07} with an excursion theory approach to obtain the Skorohod embedding for spectrally negative L\'evy process and for the reflected process from its maximum.
-In \cite{ALZ17} we considered a perturbed spectrally negative L\'evy risk process with a draw-down time that is a linear function of the running maximum, and identified expressions of the present values of tax for this process.
-To this end we applied both the excursion theory and an approximation approach using solutions to the exit problems with fixed boundaries.
+The general draw-down times for spectrally negative L\'evy processes had been studied in \cite{Pis07} with an excursion theory approach to obtain the Skorohod embedding for spectrally negative L\'evy process and for the associated reflected process from its maximum.
+Following a similar approach, \cite{MIJATOVIC20123812} further considered a sextuple law related to the draw-down time.
+In \cite{ALZ17} we considered a perturbed spectrally negative L\'evy risk process, the so called L\'evy tax process, with a draw-down exit level that is a linear function of the running maximum, and found expressions on the present values of amount of tax for this process.
+To this end, we applied both the excursion theory and an approximation approach using solutions to the exit problems with fixed boundaries.